 Test Performance/Technical Information

-The Clinical Exome sequencing at the MGZ yields >98% coverage with at least 20-fold depth with a mean read depth of 175-fold, making it a comprehensive high-throughput sequencing test suitable for clinical diagnostics.
+The MGZ's clinical exome sequencing yields >98% coverage with at least 20-fold depth with a mean read depth of 175-fold, making it a comprehensive high-throughput sequencing test suitable for clinical diagnostics.
 Exome reports are a product of thorough interpretation of bioinformatic analysis in accordance with the most recent scientific data and take into account all available clinical information provided about a particular patient.
-The assessment of identified sequence variants made by scientists and medical specialists working in close cooperation.
+The assessment of identified sequence variants is made by our scientists and medical specialists working in close cooperation.

 The Clinical Exome and Whole Exome gene tests are of the quality Type C, according to the rating scheme by the current EuroGentest guidelines for diagnostic next-generation sequencing.